HyokJungKim/LinterpOpenCL/README.md

 * Formal speed comparison among other well known CPU implementations and MATLAB (the CPU version of this package is already about 1.5 times faster than other C++ implementations; GPU is at least 10 times faster than the CPU.)
 * Check the local memory size of the GPU and adaptively utilize larger memory spaces
 * Add description of how to setup OpenCL environments for novices including sample compilation commands and CMake lists.
+* Add description of other specialized classes and relate with economic applications.